Fruitvale Open-Air School

 Oakland Tribune – May 13, 1913

-The school designed to help cure ill and tubercular children.
-The focus was on improving physical health through the infusion of fresh air in the classrooms and into the children’s lungs.
+The school was designed to help cure ill and tubercular children.
+Its focus was on improving physical health through the infusion of fresh air into the classrooms and into the children’s lungs.
 The school was established as a medical experiment.
-The school reserved for children judged to be of “weak” disposition.
+It was reserved for children judged to be of “weak” disposition.

 The Fruitvale school is decidedly a health school”